chekz/UT99/Scripts/ChekzPlayerSpeedTrigger/README.md

 ===============

 - FailMessage will perform a ClientMessage to the player if FailMessage is not empty, Trigger.Event is not empty and the Horizontal AND OR Vertical Threshold was not met.
-- HorizontalThreshold of 650 and VerticalThreshold of 0 will Trigger the Event if the players Horizontal Speed is greater than 650.
+- HorizontalThreshold of 650 and VerticalThreshold of 0 will Trigger the Event if Trigger.Event is not empty and the players Horizontal Speed is greater than 650.
-- HorizontalThreshold of 650 and VerticalThreshold of 200 will Trigger the Event if the players Horizontal Speed is greater than 650 AND the players Vertical Speed is greater than 200.
+- VerticalThreshold of 650 and VerticalThreshold of 200 will Trigger the Event if Trigger.Event is not empty, the players Horizontal Speed is greater than 650 AND the players Vertical Speed is greater than 200.

 How To Install
 ===============